Scrotal masses are lumps or swelling in the scrotum, the bag of skin that holds the testicles.

 Each month, check your scrotum for any changes.
 Also get the area checked during regular health checkups.
 This can help you spot masses early, when many treatments work better.

 Symptoms of scrotal masses vary.
 Some cause pain and others don't.
 It depends on the cause.
 Symptoms of a scrotal mass might include:

 - Sudden pain.

-A dull aching pain or feeling of heaviness in the scrotum
+- Dull aching or a feeling of heaviness in the scrotum.

-Pain that radiates throughout the groin, abdomen or lower back
+- Pain that spreads all over the groin, stomach area or lower back.

-Tender, swollen or hardened epididymis (ep-ih-DID-uh-miss), the soft, comma-shaped tube above and behind the testicle that stores and transports sperm
+- A tender, swollen or hardened testicle or epididymis (ep-ih-DID-uh-miss).
+The epididymis is the soft, comma-shaped tube above and behind the testicle that stores and transports sperm.

-If the cause of a scrotal mass is an infection, signs and symptoms also might include:
+If an infection causes a scrotal mass, symptoms also might include:

 When to see a doctor

 Get emergency medical care if you have sudden pain in your scrotum.
 Some problems need to be treated right away to help prevent permanent damage to a testicle.